Welcome to our ultimate YETI vs Hydro Flask comparison, a follow up to our previous post in which we discussed best tumblers on the market.

 Yeti is More Expensive

-On average, the Yeti Rambler is more expensive than the Hydro Flask bottle.
-The prices are more balanced for the tumblers, but Yeti is still slightly more expensive.
+On average, the Yeti Rambler is more expensive than the Hydro Flask product.
+The prices are more balanced for the bottles, but Yeti is still slightly more expensive.

 Hydro Flask has a Lifetime Warranty

 Yeti only offers a limited 5-year warranty on its drinkware.
 While this is good, and Yeti honors that warranty, it’s really nothing compared to the lifetime warranty Hydro Flask offers on its products.
 This is a huge win for Hydro Flask.

 And that concludes the short comparison.
 Would you like something a little more detailed?
 Read on!

 Hydro Flask vs YETI – Detailed Comparisons

 So now we’re going to split this into 2 parts.